Coneheads (film): Plot

+The now-teenaged Connie, who has grown up among Earth's norms and culture, wants to fit in with her peers, though her father greatly objects, especially when she begins seeing auto mechanic Ronnie Bradford.

 Gorman and Eli track the Coneheads to their home, posing as Jehovah's Witnesses to enter.
-During the conversation, Prymaat discovers their communication device to Remulak is beeping and notifies Beldar that 'the Big Phone' has contacted him, causing him to promptly eject the two.
+During the conversation, Prymaat discovers their communication device to Remulak is beeping and notifies Beldar that 'the Big Phone' has contacted him, causing him to eject the two promptly.
 He is then notified of their approaching rescue vessel.

-At a costume party that night, Beldar wins the golfing trophy.
-After Connie is told of their imminent rescue, she returns home with Ronnie, where she almost consummates their relationship using her parents' "senso-rings".
-Beldar and Prymaat discover them, just as the INS arrives to arrest the Coneheads.
-Ronnie helps stall the INS while the rescue vessel arrives just in time, and Gorman and Eli are taken aboard with the Coneheads.
+After Connie is told of their imminent rescue, she informs her parents she wants to stay on earth with Ronnie.
+The INS arrives to arrest the Coneheads.
+Ronnie helps stall the agents while the rescue vessel arrives just in time, and Gorman and Eli are taken aboard with the Coneheads.

 On Remulak, Beldar is welcomed home, presenting the Highmaster with various Earthly 'gifts', including Gorman and Eli as slaves.
-Initially satisfied with Beldar's accomplishments, Mintot notices that Beldar's sharp teeth have been capped (something Otto had advised Beldar to do to blend in), accuses him of treason and sentences him to fight the ferocious Garthok ("knarfle the Garthok"), greatly distressing Prymaat.
+Initially satisfied with Beldar's accomplishments, Mintot notices that Beldar's sharp teeth have been capped (something Otto had advised Beldar to do to blend in), accuses him of treason, and sentences him to fight the ferocious Garthok, greatly distressing Prymaat.

-After the Garthok easily and gruesomely kills other criminals sentenced to fight it, Beldar uses his Earthly golfing skills to hit a rock into the Garthok's mouth, causing it to choke.
+After the Garthok easily and gruesomely kills other condemned criminals, Beldar uses his Earthly golfing skills to hit a rock into the Garthok's mouth, causing it to choke.
 The Highmaster pardons Beldar and honors Beldar's request to return to Earth and have Gorman as his slave.
-Mintot agrees and hires Eli as his personal assistant, who quickly acclimates to his new role.
-Departing for Earth with Prymaat, Connie, and Gorman in tow, Beldar soon prioritizes Connie's feelings over planetary conquest by quickly faking an Earth attack, ordering his invasion force to retreat and proceed to their secondary target in another part of the galaxy, while making it look like a superior weapon has destroyed his spaceship.
-For rescuing him, Gorman agrees to give the Coneheads Green Cards due to Beldar's marketable talent.
+Eli stays behind and becomes Mintot's new flunky.
+Departing for Earth with Prymaat, Connie, and Gorman in tow, Beldar soon prioritizes Connie's feelings over planetary conquest by faking an Earth attack, ordering his invasion force to retreat and proceed to their secondary target in another part of the galaxy, while making it look like a superior weapon has destroyed his spaceship.
+As a reward for rescuing him, Gorman agrees to give the Coneheads green cards.
+The Conehead family settles down to a happy life on their adopted planet.

-Ronnie arrives to take Connie to the prom.
-Beldar gives him 55 words of advice, and then uses a massive flash bulb arrangement on his home-built Polaroid camera to document the happy event.
-As Connie and a now-sunburned Ronnie depart, he and Prymaat review the oversized photo, saying, "Ah, memories.
-We will enjoy them".